lionheart1022/Bet-Game-API-Flask/README.md

 If trying to accept and there is no coins enough to cover game's bet amount, this request will fail with `400` code and additional `problem` field with value `coins`.
 In such situation the user should be advised to buy more coins.

+Game invitation creator can only make invitation `cancelled`.

 Returns *Game resource* object on success.